This is a job reposting from the initial posting on July 6, 2017

 - Competency with budget management, financial analysis, and personal computer as well as large computer database use.

 - Strong organizational and conceptual skills, with an eye to detail

 - The ability to work effectively with time deadlines

 - The ability to edit and produce formal written funding proposals

 - The ability to communicate effectively in written and verbal form

 - The ability to work on a team

 - Familiarity with the museum environment

-If you are interested in applying for this position, please do so online.
-Applications will be accepted until the position is filled.
+If you are interested in applying for this position, you must do so online by clicking the “Apply” link below.
+Applications will be accepted through 4:00 PM (EST) on April 17, 2018.